 This course will follow the Physical Education curriculum established for other 9th -12th grade classes.
 The many and varied activities included in the physical education program are modified to meet the needs of all the students in this class.
 The use of partners in the class enables many modifications to each activity within a class.
 These activities and class structure contribute to the physical, mental, and social wellbeing of all the students.
 These activities are not only concerned with the present development of the students but also are designed to promote leisure-time activities and an awareness of the importance of good personal fitness and personal hygiene for their adult lives.
 Students can develop their individual abilities in many activities.
 Activities include but are not limited to: aerobics, dancing, badminton, flag football, pickleball, many personal fitness activities, soccer, softball, scooter ball, volleyball, basketball, hockey, lacrosse, and broomball.
-Many students in this class also participate and attend other school activities outside of this class.
-For example, class members attend school athletic events and dances together as well as other club activities that are sponsored by the STARS program.
+Many students in this class also participate and attend other school activities that are sponsored by the STARS program.
 Students will also help to fundraise for our outings, and plan and work our yearly event.

-Health I (10805) Grade: 9,10,11 0.5 credit 1 semester Prerequisite: None
+Health I (4603) Grade: 9,10,11 0.5 credit 1 semester Prerequisite: None